joeytakeda/engl507/docs/log.md

 A digital edition / a toolset for doing similar work

 **Concept/function**:
-To have a minimal but rigorously encoded version of the TRC for preservation in archives as well as text analysis work; however, ths will be a working model for people who wish to take other PDF government documents and turn them into online editions
+To have a minimal but rigorously encoded version of the TRC for preservation in archives as well as text analysis work; hopefully, this could be forked on GitHub so that people could create similarly made minimal editions.

 **Description**:
-Creating an accessible version of the TRC with the
+Creating an accessible version of the TRC with companion TEI and TXT files.

 **Purpose**:
 So that the TRC can be "unlocked" from its PDF form; be edited and preserved in a language that outlasts PDF (and is smaller); is subject to critique through text analysis tools; can be owned and distributed, rethought, and worked with by others.
 (Explanation not necessary but: right now, most of the TRC documents are either in print OR hosted by a for-profit web design company called "My Robust.")